UCAS code

 Graduate destinations

-Our graduates have worked for organisations including:
+Our criminology graduates have worked for organisations including:

 - Hampshire Constabulary, Avon and Somerset Constabulary, Metropolitan Police, Thames Valley Police, South Wales Police, Kent Police